ChadCooper06/React-Restaurant/project-files.md/pseudocode.md

     - footer at the very end of the page--doesn't move with the page
         - this is only going to display the copyright info, the number again, and the tech it was created with

+# FUNCTIONALITY

+[] App.js file that has an App function that links the nav bar items and is the OUTLET [] Index.js file that has the render function
+[] Index.html that just has the needed HTML and the <div> named App [] connect API-import axios in a data.js file
+[] display a logo in header
+[] display hero pic
+[] display pics for each food item
+[] make the list a drop down one so that each dish only shows the name and price but clicking it makes it show the description as well
+[] create links for header and connect them to individual pages [] make header stay where it is at the top
+[] create local storage that sets the storage of JSON info [] useEffect for going from page to page and the drop downs